shamanez/Sensor_Data_Preprocess-/README.md

 This is about how to write sensor readings in to  a csv in desired manner.
 The waveSence_data_gen_app folder contains the python script to record examples with the ground truth geneated by LeapMotion along with leapMotion API.

 ## 1. Instruction for Running app
 **note:** *Insturctions were given for properly setuped LeapMotion SDK V2.
-For setting ud SDK see the instruction below* go to the directory waveSence_data_gen_app
+For setting ud SDK see the instruction below in Sect.
+2.* go to the directory waveSence_data_gen_app

 ### **1.1 check the serial connection is working properly**